-The Library System has a long history of cultural and educational exhibitions, and makes a special call to artists on a rolling basis for temporary exhibitions that correspond to selected annual themes and/or that highlight the library’s special collections and services.
+The Library System has a long history of cultural and educational exhibitions, and makes a special call to artists on a rolling basis for temporary exhibitions that correspond to selected annual themes and/or that highlight the library’s permanent art collection and services.

 Additionally, the Vasari Project is an archive that documents the development of the visual arts in Miami‑Dade County since 1945.

 For more information about the art collection, exhibition programs, call 305‑375‑5599 or e‑mail email@example.com.

 Noon - 1:00 p.m.

 Join us for an interactive poetry and jazz program.
 Hosted by Miami-Dade County Poetry Ambassador Nicole Tallman and Library Curator and Poet Oscar Fuentes.

 By Xavier Cortada

 Explore artist Xavier Cortada's roaming exhibition, In Search of the Higgs Boson, at the Miami-Dade Public Library System.
 In 2013, Cortada created five striking, large-scale banners to honor the remarkable scientific achievements of CERN researchers who utilized five distinct search strategies to discover the Higgs boson, helping to prove the Standard Model of Physics.
 Drawing parallels between CERN's Large Hadron Collider and a modern-day cathedral that shapes our understanding of the universe and our worldviews, the banners are permanently displayed at the precise location where the particle was discovered.
 Don't miss this educational display, sponsored by the Xavier Cortada Foundation.

 Daniel Marosi, HOPE, 2022 (Acrylic on canvas, 60”x48”) and Definition of Faith, 2022 (Acrylic on canvas, 48”x48”).
 From the Permanent Art Collection of the Miami-Dade Public Library System